LihMartins/passgen/README.md

 ## Requirements

-To run this Password Generator web application, you will need the following:
+To create this Password Generator web application, you will need the following:

 ## Software